 - Camp fun all weekend until class starts again on Monday morning.

 - Bunks staffed by our regular camp staff with a 10-1 ratio

 - Camp staff will hold campers accountable for being present in class, staying on task, and completing schoolwork (but not for reviewing or enhancing the work).

 - Your child's school will supply the academic part of your child's experience and we will provide the social, emotional, and physical side of their experience.

 - All Inclusive Tuition: Accommodations, Meals, Testing, Supplies, ALL CAMP ACTIVITIES!

 Fall Session DetailsProgram Details PDF

 The same stringent safety protocols will be enforced during Camp Robin Hood’s 2020 Fall Session, where a limited number of students in grades six (6) through 11 will have the opportunity to participate in a hybrid format combining virtual school learning with the fun and excitement of camp – all in a safe, nurturing, supportive and stimulating environment.
-The same medical director and head of the infirmary from our Summer Session will be guiding us through the Fall Session.
+The same medical director and head of the health center from our Summer Session will be guiding us through the Fall Session.

 Designed for self-motivated students who thrive in an independent learning setting, the fall session will enable campers to study virtually during the day, and enjoy traditional camp experiences during the evenings and weekends – including bonfires, canoe races, sailing, tennis, and more, along with Camp Robin Hood’s treasured all-camp events.
 Students will work independently for the majority of the day, with two optional classes offered: Art and Sports.